gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 6.2 Real-Time Text (RTT) functionality

-This set of clauses outlines that where the ICT provides two-way voice communication, RTT functionality needs to be provided in systems where it is feasible to do so.
-For example, this would not require the addition of hardware to ICT in order to enable this functionality.
-It also outlines specific requirements such as how the RTT should be displayed, interoperability with existing telecommunications technologies and how responsive the RTT is.
+This set of clauses outlines that where the <abbr title="Information and communication technology">ICT</abbr> provides two-way voice communication, RTT functionality needs to be provided in systems where it is feasible to do so.
+For example, this would not require the addition of hardware to <abbr title="Information and communication technology">ICT</abbr> in order to enable this functionality.
+It also outlines specific requirements such as how the <abbr title="Real-Time Text">RTT</abbr> should be displayed, interoperability with existing telecommunications technologies and how responsive the RTT is.

 ### 6.3 Caller ID